Piano Tuner in Inverclyde, Renfrewshire, Glasgow, the west of Scotland and beyond.

 Lindner upright pianos appeared under various model names: Topic, Cameo, Festival and the Lindner name itself.

 It's a pity that the plastic parts and the leaf springs were not more durable, because the pianos had a well-designed stringing scale and they sound good for their size.
 Also they seem to have very good tuning stability.
-One technician has pointed out that the frame being tubular steel rather than cast iron, would give it the same coefficient of expansion as the strings, and that could be a factor in tuning stability.
+One technician has pointed out that the frame being tubular steel rather than cast iron, would give it a similar coefficient of expansion to that of the strings, which could be a factor in tuning stability.

 There is an advert here for Lindner pianos in The Sydney Morning Herald of March 1967 (gentle reader, I was nine!).